Mons First Shot Monument

 American Memorial to the French

-Sited where the German invasion of 1914 was stopped, the unusual stone block statue north of Meuax was created by the American Friends of France to commemorate the French victory in the First Battle of the Marne.
+Sited where the German invasion of 1914 was stopped, the unusual stone block statue north of Meaux was created by the American Friends of France to commemorate the French victory in the First Battle of the Marne.

 Champagne Monument Detail